The purpose and scope of this policy statement

 - recording and storing information professionally and securely.

 - A Duty Mentor is designated for each weekly session.
-The Duty Mentor is responsible for the safe running of the session and must hold Disclosure Scotland.
+The Duty Mentor is responsible for the safe running of the session.

 - Prewired is attended by mentors from local universities, companies and community groups.
-All mentors are required to hold PVG Disclosure Scotland.
+All mentors are required to obtain PVG Disclosure Scotland.

 - Parents must accompany children under 11 years old.